thomasmendez/workflows/docs/s3_trunk_based_development.md

 - `AWS_ACCESS_KEY_ID` - Obtained from a IAM user
 - `AWS_SECRET_ACCESS_KEY` - Obtained from a IAM user

+### Add Workflow Submodule

+Please follow the [README.md](https://github.com/thomasmendez/workflows) instructions for creating this repo as a submodule

 ## Quickstart Guide

 ### On Branch Push